Cosmic-Escape/Cosmic-Escape/README.md

-# Cosmic-Escape 🌌
+# Cosmic Escape 🌌

-Welcome to **Cosmic-Escape**, a living constellation of projects, experiments, and innovations.
+Welcome to **Cosmic Escape**, a living constellation of projects, experiments, and innovations.
 This repository is more than code — it is a reflection of a journey, a portfolio, and a laboratory of ideas, where curiosity is the spark and mastery is the destination.

-From the first lines of code to **enterprise-grade, production-ready systems**, from playful experiments to **complex, end-to-end pipelines**, Cosmic-Escape is a chronicle of growth, ambition, and relentless exploration.
+From the first lines of code to **enterprise-grade, production-ready systems**, from playful experiments to **complex, end-to-end pipelines**, Cosmic Escape is a chronicle of growth, ambition, and relentless exploration.

 ---